-- There may be standard risks associated with blood draw (e.g., bruising, bleeding). - Inaccurate results can occur due to: - i) mislabeled samples regardless of strict clinical and laboratory protocols in place to minimize this risk - ii) inaccurate or incomplete reporting of medical and family history information iii) rare technical errors - iv) other reasons
+- There may be standard risks associated with blood draw (e.g., bruising, bleeding). - Inaccurate results can occur due to: - i) mislabeled samples regardless of strict clinical and laboratory protocols in place to minimize this risk - ii) inaccurate or incomplete reporting of medical and family history information - iii) rare technical errors - iv) other reasons - This test might reveal biological relationships that were previously unrecognized, such as non-paternity or non-maternity. - Genomic data might provide ancestry information (e.g. ethnicity) which could be used for the sole purpose of aiding the analysis of this test. - Due to limitations in current medical knowledge or testing technology, a genetic variant might not be identified even though one exists and may contribute to or cause health problems. - Genetic testing might identify the diagnosis for the health problems in you/your child/ward; however, the test cannot predict the severity and precise clinical course of the genetic disorder.
+Your healthcare provider can discuss these issues with you. - Genetic test results can trigger difficult emotions and, in some cases, cause tension within a family since identifying a genetic diagnosis can have implications for other family members.

-- This test might reveal biological relationships that were previously unrecognized, such as non-paternity or non-maternity. - Genomic data may provide ancestry information (e.g. ethnicity) which could be used for the sole purpose of aiding the analysis of this test. - Due to limitations in current medical knowledge or testing technology, a genetic variant may not be identified even though one exists and may contribute to or cause health problems. - Genetic testing may identify the diagnosis for the health problems in you/your child/ward; however, the test cannot predict the severity and precise clinical course of the genetic disorder.
-Your healthcare provider can discuss these issues with you. - Genetic test results can trigger difficult emotions and, in some cases, cause tension within a family since identifying a genetic diagnosis can have implications for other family members. - Test results might impact insurance coverage and rates, as well as employment.
+- Test results might impact insurance coverage and rates, as well as employment.
 There may be local laws that help protect individuals undergoing genetic testing against discrimination.
-Please consider discussing this with your healthcare provider. - This testing is currently considered to be research and is not a clinical diagnostic test.
-Therefore, your healthcare provider may recommend confirmatory testing in a clinical laboratory for test results.
+Please consider discussing this with your healthcare provider. - This testing currently comprises both clinically validated testing and research testing and is undertaken in an accredited laboratory.
+In some situations, follow up confirmatory testing may be recommended.